-Risk Detail Inflation (economic uncertainty) Inflation is of key consideration impacting on HRA rent modelling.
-The business plan would need to be reviewed accordingly if this were to rise.
+which we must consider and try to mitigate, detailed below: Risk Detail Inflation Inflation is of key consideration impacting on HRA rent (economic modelling.
+The business plan would need to be reviewed uncertainty) accordingly if this were to rise.
 Inflation is also a key factor when investing in both our existing housing stock and in new supply, impacting on construction costs.
-As these costs continue to rise with inflation, rental income has conversely been constrained by the four years of rent reductions introduced by the Welfare Reform and Work Act; compounding the difficulties faced by Local Authorities when trying to invest.
+As these costs continue to rise with inflation, rental income has conversely been constrained by the four years of rent reductions introduced by the Welfare Reform and Work Act; compounding the difficulties faced by Local Authorities Interest Ent when trying to invest.
 Interest Rates The council decided to take on fixed-rate borrowing from PWLB for its self-financing loans and therefore mitigate the risk of exposure to increasing interest rates as the economy potentially starts to recover.
-Should we borrow more in the future, the risk of higher rates for new borrowing remains.
-Brexit Uncertainty around Brexit makes it difficult to predict impact on the HRA.
+Should we borrow more in the future, the risk of higher rates for new Brexit borrowing remains.
+Uncertainty around Brexit makes it difficult to predict DICVII impact on the HRA.
 However, construction costs and the labour force are likely to be impacted.
 Ultimately, the risk is that the Council fails to prepare appropriately for the impact of Brexit on the delivery of Council services.
-Rents and Welfare Reform Council rents are modelled using Social Rent policy and 2019/20 will see the fourth and final year of annual 1% rent reductions.
+Rents and Welfare Council rents are modelled using Social Rent policy and Reform 2019/20 will see the fourth and final year of annual 1% rent reductions.
 This action was intended to help protect taxpayers from the rising costs of subsidising rents through Housing Benefit, and protect tenants from rising housing costs.
 In October 2017, the Government announced its intention to set a long-term rent deal for both Local Authority landlords and Housing Associations.
 This would permit annual rent increases on both Social and Affordable Rent properties of up to CPI +1% (at September of the previous year) for a period of at least 5 years.
 This policy recognises the need for a stable financial environment to support the delivery of new homes and will come into effect from 1 April 2020.
-Although this rent increase has evident benefits, this should be balanced with the potential for lower rent collection rates.
+Although this rent increase has avident benefits this Although this rent increase has evident benefits, this should be balanced with the potential for lower rent collection rates.
 This is because welfare reform, unemployment, inflation and other economic factors all affect our tenants' ability to afford higher rents.
-As rent collection forms the overwhelming majority of income received for the HRA, it is vital it is both collected at maximum capacity and used effectively.
+As rent collection forms the overwhelming majority of income conscion forms the overwhelming majority of income received for the HRA, it is vital it is both collected at maximum capacity and used effectively.